MihirBhanji/Portfolio/README.md

 # Portfolio
-Portfolio of Engineering projects by Mihir Bhanji
+Hardware and Embedded Software Projects by Mihir Bhanji